s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 * Then use the **"d"** command in the fdisk tool to delete the partions, one-by-one if you have several.
 You'll need to run the **"d"** command once for each partition
 * Use the **"g"** command to create a new GPT partition table
-* USe the **"n"** command to create a new partion.
+* Use the **"n"** command to create a new partion.
 Accept the defaults.
 * Use the **"w"** command to write changes to disk and exit.

 You're now done with fdisk.

 Then run:

-    nand-sata-install
+    sudo nand-sata-install

-...and then follow the obvious path.
+...and:

+* Choose the "Boot from SD..." option
+* Choose your **/dev/sda1** as the destination.
+* Choose the filesystem.
 I prefer **ext4** over btrfs, for maximum compatibility.

 Reboot when it asks you to.